bGZo/vault/how-to/install-develop-environment.md

 ---
+aliases:
+  - How to activate jetbrains
-aliases: [How to activate jetbrains, How to install develop environment]
+  - How to install develop environment
 created: 2024-12-08T09:26:21
-modified: 2025-07-01T21:23:13
+modified: 2025-09-27T15:18:26
 title: How to install develop environment
 ---